Institutional Diplomas (DE)

 Training objective:

-Skills acquired at the end of the training:
+Skills acquired upon completion of the training:

-Take into account the swimmer's sensory-motor functioning
+Take into account the swimmer's sensorimotor functioning

 Target audience: x Initial training x Continuing education